ReneNyffenegger/perl-tcp/README.md

 ## tq84::TCP::Proxy

-A perl package implementing a proxy that relays tcp traffic.
-Uses `tq84::TCP::Server`.
+A Perl package implementing a proxy that relays tcp traffic.
+Uses [`tq84::TCP::Server`](https://github.com/ReneNyffenegger/perl-tcp/blob/master/tq84/TCP/Server.pm).

+## tq84::HTTP::Server

+A Perl package that can be used for small Web Server Applications.
+It doesn't aim to be standard compliant.

 ### Tests